 Nowadays our brains are being bombarded with information and stimulus coming from everywhere, specifically from our computers and cell phones, constantly distracting us with our social media feed, news updates, work info, and more.

-Therefore, customers aren’t only needing, but are demanding, simple and easy-to-use UX/UI that let them quickly understand and make use of your services, giving a necessary rest to their buzzy heads meanwhile.
+Therefore, customers aren’t only needing, but are demanding, simple and easy-to-use UX/UI that lets them quickly understand and make use of your services, giving a necessary rest to their busy heads meanwhile.

-If this wasn’t enough to make a point, suffice to say that after a no ROI period, Walmart decided to redesign its website in 2018, paying special attention to UX/UI.
-The results: Walmart’s e-commerce sales grew 43%.
+If this wasn’t enough to make a point, suffice to say that after a no-ROI period, Walmart decided to redesign its website in 2018, paying special attention to UX/UI.
+The results: Walmart’s e-commerce sales grew by 43%.

 The important question here is whether your software consultant can turn all those lines of code into something accessible and easy for your customers to use and love.

 When searching for your next nearshore software development agency, take a look at their case studies.
 See if their previous projects not only do what they say but also look professional, simple, and smooth.

 Don’t forget that even if you have the most solid software engine running, it's worthless if users find it counterintuitive.

 Today's world moves fast.
 To survive, you must have the ability to quickly adapt to new situations.